raffaeldantass/raffaeldantass/README.md

 ### Software Developer

-Currently working as a Software Developer at Ambush working with the technologies below:
+Currently working as a Software Developer at Gradient Health working with the technologies below:

 - Docker
-- Go | Postgree
+- Python | Postgree
-- AWS (EC2, RDS, S3)
+- Google Cloud Plataform
 - Javascript (Node and the whole React ecosystem)